How To Ballet-Guide

 Ballet Class Etiquette: What You Need To Know

-Ballet is about elegance and grace and so not only the exercises adhere to strict rules but our behaviours should reflect this as well.
-For people new to ballet class it can be a daunting experience and even long-term regulars were never taught the unspoken rules that every full time ballet student grows up with.
+Ballet is about elegance and grace and so not only do the exercises adhere to strict rules but our behaviours should reflect this as well.
+For people new to ballet class it can be a daunting experience and even long-term regulars were never taught the unspoken rules that every full-time ballet student grows up with.

 How To Deal With Injury

 Getting injured is one of the greatest worries of every dancer.
 It can make or break one's career.
 A healthy body is not just crucial for professional dancers, whose livelihoods depend on it, but also for amateurs whose joy of practice and safe progress can be compromised by consistent pain.

 In contrast to athletics and competitive sports, pain and injury in the dance world, and especially in ballet I think, are often regarded as a sign of weakness and therefore, many pretend to be fit and healthy when they are not. read more...